syncfusion-content/blazor-docs/blazor/maps/accessibility.md

 # Accessibility in Blazor Maps Component

-Maps has built-in accessibility features like screen reading and WAI-ARIA attributes.
+Maps has built-in accessibility features like screen reading, keyboard navigation, and WAI-ARIA attributes.

 ## WAI-ARIA attributes